It seems like most of our weeks and weekends this spring have been full of fiber.

 But back to our alpaca stories.

 Two weeks ago, we spent the weekend helping out at PAOBA, the Pennsylvania Alpaca Owners’ and Breeders’ Association showcase, which was held in our town.
-Many of the 4-H kids were showing, but we decided to wait until Sarah had a bit more practice, so she won’t show until 4-H fair and county fair in the fall.
+Many of the 4-H kids were showing, but we decided to wait until Ashar had a bit more practice, so she won’t show until 4-H fair and county fair in the fall.

 This is a look at the detailed breeding information that is kept on each animal.
 Alpacas are bred for their fiber (both color and texture), so the show was full of posters advertising “great rose-gray herdsires” and that sort of thing.